-First is the summary of the meeting I had with Elisa Niera of Princeton Township Human Services.
-The work seems to dissect across income boundaries.
-She was the key figure providing all the following details.
+I first met with Elisa Niera of Princeton Township Human Services whose work dissects across various income levels for employment.
+She was the key figure providing the following details.

 2. Committed and Faithful Princetonians (YMCA) (POC: Larry Sprull and Fern Sprull), mostly work is with African American populace.